Skip to main content Skip to footer

 Capital Repairs/Replacements:

-Group - Groups are responsible for—within their funding envelope—minor repairs and maintenance related to capital assets considered core to their service delivery, e.g. fencing, back-stops, batting cages, bleachers, players benches, pitches, tennis and multi-use courts, skate parks, concessions, picnic tables, scoreboards, etc.
+Group: Groups are responsible for minor repairs and maintenance related to capital assets considered core to service delivery within that field, park or trail such as fencing, backstops, batting cages, bleachers, players benches, pitches, tennis and multi-use courts, skate parks, concessions, picnic tables, scoreboards, etc.

 Requests for new capital enhancements will be assessed through the County’s Community Partnership Program/Capital Projects.

-Replacement of capital assets which are not considered ‘core’ to the activities of the field/park—and not the responsibility of Haldimand County—will also be assessed through the CPP and, if approved, funded at up to 35%.
+Replacement of capital assets which are considered enhancements or new capital assets to the activities of the field/park and not the responsibility of Haldimand County, will also be assessed through the CPP and, if approved, funded at up to 35%.
 These projects include, but are not limited to, batting cages, scoreboards, etc.

-County - The County is responsible for site inspections in the spring (to determine capital work required before the season start) and fall (to determine potential projects related to the County’s Capital and Operating budgets for the following year).
+County: The County is responsible for site inspections in the spring (to determine capital work required before the season start) and fall (to determine potential projects related to the County’s capital and operating budgets for the following year).

-Commercial general liability insurance coverage for third-party liability is provided to Fields and Parks Management Groups—as volunteers— through the County’s general policy.
-As well, the County—as the property owner—is responsible for insurance related to the property, including
+Commercial general liability insurance coverage for third-party liability is provided to Fields and Parks Management Groups, as volunteers through the County’s general policy.
+As well, the County, as the property owner, is responsible for insurance related to the property, including buildings and structures.
+The County does not provide insurance for equipment or contents as this is the responsibility of the FPM Groups.

 Where there are no permanent washrooms, the County will provide seasonal portable washrooms.